nixworks/public/news/2009/10/18/index.md

 _Context: Adolf Hitler, Bangkok, Germany, Israel, billboard, museum, salute_

 ### [ Hurricane Rick strengthens to a Category 5 storm, becoming the strongest hurricane in a decade in the eastern Pacific Ocean. ](/news/2009/10/18/hurricane-rick-strengthens-to-a-category-5-storm-becoming-the-strongest-hurricane-in-a-decade-in-the-eastern-pacific-ocean.md)
-_Context: Category 4, Hurricane Rick, Pacific, strongest hurricane in a decade_
+_Context: Category 4, Hurricane Rick, North Pacific Ocean, strongest hurricane in a decade_

 ### [ The Australian state of Queensland declares a state of emergency after more than 50 wildfires burn out of control. ](/news/2009/10/18/the-australian-state-of-queensland-declares-a-state-of-emergency-after-more-than-50-wildfires-burn-out-of-control.md)
 State of emergency declared in Queensland where homes have been destroyed.